xyliatgithub/IntroInfoSec-2026/lab5/README.md

 1.	inside a virtual machine (VM), or
 2.	directly on your own computer (macOS or Windows).

-For most students, reusing the SEED VM from previous labs is recommended, but installing locally is also supported.
+For most students, reusing the SEED VM from previous labs is recommended, but installing locally is also fine.
+The following information is provided as examples.
+You may be able to download and install ARX for the OS you are using.

 > [!IMPORTANT]
 > If your laptop runs into VM issues, you can always do the lab on the **MSSI Lab** computers.
 First **activate your ISI/MSSI account**: https://wiki.isi.jhu.edu/index.php/MSSI_Accounts.
 For details, see Christopher Venghaus’s email titled **“MSSI Account Information.”**